Why Aren't You Pursuing Your Self-Publishing Dreams?

 A famous person once said, if you consider yourself to be a thing—such as a writer or an actor, and yet you're not writing or acting, then that means you're not a writer or an actor.
 Writers write and actors act.
 It doesn't matter if you have to work doing something else in order to make ends meet, financially.
 If you are a writer who is truly committed to writing, then no matter what else you're doing, you should be writing too.
 Many successful people have started out poor or near penniless, but by staying true to their desire to achieve their dreams, they eventually became successful.

-The "rags to riches" stories of Tyler Perry and J. K. Rowling come to mind, immediately, but I'm sure there are many other people whose stories could fit under this banner.
+The "rags to riches" stories of Tyler Perry and J. K. Rowling also come to mind, immediately, but I also know there are many other people whose stories could fit under this banner.

 One uninspiring thing that Perry and Rowling have in common, that I found quite interesting, is that each one has, at one time, contemplated suicide.
 Remember that J. K. Rowling, now a billionaire author, was unemployed and on welfare when she started writing the first Harry Potter novel.
 Likewise, the actor, director, screen writer/playwright, producer, author, and songwriter, Tyler Perry, makes no secret of having had to live in his car for months as a struggling playwright and producer of stage shows.
 "Can you imagine a six-foot-five man sleeping in a Geo Metro?" he once told Essence magazine.

 In 2011, Perry was named as the highest paid man in entertainment, by Forbes magazine, earning $130 million between May 2010 and 2011.
-For me, both Perry's and Rowling's success stories provide evidence that no matter how bad things might seem at one time in your life, if you keep trying and never give up, things can turn around for you.
+As of 2019, Tyler Perry's net worth was approximated to be around $600 million.
+For me, both Perry's and Rowling's, and all the self-published authors I mentioned above, have success stories providing evidence that no matter how bad things might seem at one time in your life, if you keep trying and never give up, things can turn around for you.

 Could Dreaming Simply Be Another Way to Procrastinate?